 CACL was contracted by the NH Bureau of Elderly and Adult Services (BEAS) to provide technical assistance on the Administration for Community Living Aging and Disability Resource Center Part A: Enhanced Options Counseling grant.
 CACL worked in partnership with BEAS and the ServiceLink Resource Center Network (SLRC) to create national certification of Person-Centered Options Counseling, identify required staff skills, and coordinate trainings for staff at the ServiceLink Resource Centers for both certification and ongoing professional development.

 Previous grant initiatives through the Administration on Community Living included grants to implement care transitions models in three SLRC communities.
 For more information on the grant work, read the Person-Centered Care Transitions Pilot Evaluation reports.
 Currently, formal care transitions models are being implemented in Cheshire County (Monadnock SLRC and Cheshire Medical Center/Dartmouth Hitchcock Keene), and Belknap County (Belknap County SLRC and Lakes Region General Healthcare).
 CACL provided technical assistance as needed in these communities and assisting other counties as they establish formal care transitions programs across care settings.
 Additionally, a work group continues to meet on a quarterly basis to discuss and collaborate on care transitions models being implemented throughout New Hampshire.
-If you are interested in attending the workgroup, please contact Laura Davie.
+If you are interested in attending the workgroup, email Laura Davie.

 Community Living Guide